liyanrui/orez/README.md

 $ orez -w hello-world.orz > hello-world.yml
 ```

 You might write some scripts to convert the YAML docuemnt into a particular document format, such as LaTeX, HTML.
-I have provided two python scripts for ConTeXt and Markdown respectivily.
+I have provided two python scripts for ConTeXt MkIV and Markdown respectivily.

 The usages of orez-ctx is as follows: